updated on 31 May 2022

-To be eligible for a postgraduate student loan, the GDL must be combined with an added master’s qualification.
-This is also the case for the LPC – neither course qualifies for the postgraduate loan scheme on its own, but becomes eligible when combined with a master’s.
+To be eligible for a postgraduate student loan, the GDL, LPC and SQE preparation courses must be combined with an added master’s qualification.
+None of the courses qualify for the postgraduate loan scheme on their own, but become eligible when combined with a master’s.

-Many law schools offer LLM GDLs and LPCs, which add a master's qualification by requiring students to complete an extra dissertation-style module.
-The SQE is a system of exams, not a course in itself, so it is not possible to take out a postgraduate student loan to cover the fees to take SQE1 and SQE2.
+Many law schools offer LLM GDLs and LPCs, with many having recently developed LLM SQE preparation courses too.
+This adds a master's qualification by requiring students to complete an extra dissertation-style module.
+It’s important to note that the SQE is a system of exams, not a course in itself, so it is not possible to take out a postgraduate student loan to cover the fees to take the assessments: SQE1 and SQE2.
 However, the various optional SQE preparation courses being developed by different law schools will also include the option to combine with a master’s, making them eligible for the postgraduate loan in the same way as the GDL and LPC.
-See LawCareers.Net’s feature for more information on SQE preparation courses and why they are ‘optional’.

 As well as the postgraduate loan, all law schools offer scholarships, so you should investigate these first to see if you are eligible.
 Some universities work with loan companies such as Future Finance to help students access loans.
 It is also possible to study for postgraduate legal qualifications part-time, enabling students to combine study with working.